Browser Extensions: Part 1 - Introduction

 Imagine a world where every website adapts to your specific needs in real-time, securely and easily, without selling your data to third party companies.
 It will be cool, right?
 Yes and it is possible - thanks to Browser extensions.

 In this post, we will learn about browser extensions - what they are, why you should build them and how to build them.
 We will conclude by looking at a few issues that come up frequently while building an extension and how to troubleshoot them.
+For those interested in advanced topics, check out Part 2 of this series - Browser Extensions: Part 2 - Advanced Concepts.

 The What